-Oslo is Europe’s fastest-growing capital, and is the key to a more robust, diversified and sustainable future economy for Norway.
+Oslo is the key to a more robust, diversified and sustainable future economy for Norway.
 We don´t know yet what kind of industries that will define us – but we do know that innovation and entrepreneurship is the answer.
-With the rapid resurgence of incubators, accelerator programs, funding mechanisms, education programs, and not at least local successful startup role models growing internationally – the time for Oslo to become an internationally leading startup hub – is now!
+With the rapid resurgence of incubators, accelerator programs, funding mechanisms, education programs, and not at least local successful startup role models growing internationally – Oslo has become an internationally leading startup hub.

 Oslo Business Region’s ambition is to be a driving force for this development, and we are constantly working to raise the number of startups with international potential.
 To make this happen, we have four focus areas:

-We develop arenas, networks and tools to support startups to successfully launch and grow their business ideas.
-Anybody can join our StartupDays twice a month, to be inspired, to share knowledge, to network, to speed date, to workshop, and to get practical help from Innovation Norway, the Norwegian Tax Administration and DNB “starting a business”.
+Anybody can join our Oslo ScaleUp Days, to be inspired, to share knowledge, to network, to speed date and to workshop.
 Last year, 800 entrepreneurs attended, and the number is growing.
 Admission is free, and you are welcome!

 Oslo Business Region is a limited company fully owned by the city of Oslo, Department of Business Development and Public Ownership.
 Each year Oslo Business Region recieves a basic funding to cover its operational tasks, and matches these through external cooperation in all activities.